euroblaze/habittracker-xf/README.md

     *   Click "Done" to close the settings.

 5.  **Viewing Totals:**
     *   At the bottom of the habit grid, you'll find a "Total" row.
-This row displays the total number of times each habit has been completed by **both Doro and Ashant** for the currently viewed month.
+This row displays the total number of times each habit has been completed by **both friend1 and friend2** for the currently viewed month.

 6.  **Data Persistence:**
     *   All your habit data and settings are stored in a JSON file (`data/habits.json`) within the project directory.
 This means your progress will be saved even if you close and reopen the application.